-1. Introduction and Summary
+1. Background and Introduction and Summary

-The Deer Harbor Hamlet Plan establishes San Juan County's policy for the future development of the Deer Harbor Hamlet.
-A boundary for Deer Harbor Hamlet was first established in the County's 1979 Comprehensive Plan and subsequently revised during more recent Activity Center Planning to meet the goals and requirements of the Growth Management Act (GMA).
+The Deer Harbor Hamlet Plan (DH Hamlet Plan) establishes San Juan County's policy for the future development of the Deer Harbor Hamlet.
+This plan is a component of the San Juan County Comprehensive Plan adopted pursuant to the Growth Management Act, Chapter 36.70 RCW (GMA).
+Like the Comprehensive Plan, it includes a twenty-year planning horizon.
+A boundary for Deer Harbor Hamlet was first established in the County's 1979 Comprehensive Plan. and subsequently revised during more recent Activity Center Planning to meet the goals and requirements of the Growth Management Act (GMA).

-The San Juan County Comprehensive Plan, Policies 2.3.B1-16 designated Deer Harbor as a Hamlet Activity Center and held that the "document entitled, 'Deer Harbor Comprehensive Plan' of June 1999 as the principal guidance document for the development of a Deer Harbor Hamlet official map."
-1
+In ∓ the San Juan County Comprehensive Plan, Policyies 2.3.B.21-16 designated Deer Harbor as a Hamlet Activity Center, a limited area of more intensive rural development (LAMIRD). and held that the "document entitled, 'Deer Harbor Comprehensive Plan' of June 1999 as the principal guidance document for the development of a Deer Harbor Hamlet official map."1